mattcwarner/USB_HID_PASSWORDS/README.md

 #### Current structure:
 ####    lib/
-      secrets.py has a bytestring of 16bytes
-      decrypter.py has all the helper funtions
+      secrets.py has a bytestring of 16 or 32 bytes which is the key for the encryption. helpers.py has all the helper funtions for encryption, decryption and deletion.
 ####    /
-      code.py has the main script
+      code.py has the main script.
 ####    /sd/
-      passwords.csv file must be added before first use
+      passwords.csv file must be added before first use preferably exported directly from your password manager. encrypted.bin will automatically be created on first use if passwords.csv is found on your sd card.